particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/using-3rd-party-sim-cards.md

 ## About SIM PINs

 The Electron and Boron do not currently support SIM cards with a PIN.
-If your SIM card requires a PIN, even if it's 0000, you must remove the PIN before it will work in the Electron.
+If your SIM card requires a PIN, even if it's 0000, you must remove the PIN before it will work in a Particle device.

 The easiest way to remove a SIM PIN is from a phone.
 On the iPhone, it's in Settings - Phone - SIM PIN.

 ## Finding Your APN

-The APN ("Access Point Name") specifies how the Electron should connect to the Internet.
+The APN ("Access Point Name") specifies how the Particle device should connect to the Internet.
 The setting varies by carrier, and sometimes by country.
 If you're searching Google for your APN, be aware that some carriers may list separate WAP APN or MMS APNs; you want to use the Generic or Internet APN.

 There is no set structure to an APN.
 Here are some examples: broadband, internet, three.co.uk.

-If you have set your APN correctly the Electron should proceed through the normal states: breathing white, blinking green, blinking cyan, fast blinking cyan, and finally to breathing cyan, even before you've claimed the Electron.
-In fact, the Electron must be in breathing cyan to complete the claiming process.
+If you have set your APN correctly the Particle device should proceed through the normal states: breathing white, blinking green, blinking cyan, fast blinking cyan, and finally to breathing cyan, even before you've claimed the Particle device.
+In fact, the Particle device must be in breathing cyan to complete the claiming process.

 Some carriers may also require a username and password.
 Note those, if they are required, as well.

+## Device Type

+The instructions vary between the Boron and Electron.
+Select the device you want to configure here:

+{{collapse op="cellularDevice"}}

+{{collapse op="start" cellularDevice="Boron"}}

 ## Boron - Setting Up A 3rd-party SIM Card